 What is Green Beans Almondine/Amandine?

-In American cookbooks, you will see the term almondine and in others you will see the term amandine.
-They mean the same thing, but just have a different spelling.
+In American cookbooks, you will see the term almondine, and in others, you will see the term amandine.
+They mean the same thing but just have different spellings.

-What kind of green beans can I use in Almond Green Beans?
+What kind of green beans can I use in this recipe?

 I usually use French green beans (haricot vert) because they are more tender, slimmer, and have better flavor than standard green beans.